cloudfoundry-samples/cf-ex-stand-alone/README.md

   cd cf-ex-stand-alone
   ```

 1. Edit the manifest.yml file.
 Change the 'host' attribute to something unique.
-Also, notice how the manifest file includes the `no-route: true` attribute.
+Also, notice how the [manifest file] includes the `no-route: true` attribute.
+This is important because it instructs CloudFoundry that this application will not handle web requests, which means it will not expect the application to listen on VCAP_APP_PORT.

 1. Push it to CloudFoundry.